-Riders had the lowest satisfaction with the lack of shelters. real-time information, and lighting at bus stops. • The top two requested amenities were shelters and real-time arrival information.
-Survey respondents noted that shelters. seating, and real-time information are especially important at locations with less frequent SamTrans service.
-These stops are where riders may be waiting for a transit vehicle for a longer time. • Lighting is most important to riders firstly at stops that do not have lighting from nearby buildings or businesses, and secondarily where long wait times are expected. • Other amenities polled were considered less important to riders, including additional trash cans, places to charge devices, bike racks, and better system maps.
+- Riders had the lowest satisfaction with the lack of shelters, real-time information, and lighting at bus stops. - The top two requested amenities were shelters and real-time arrival information. - Survey respondents noted that shelters, seating, and real-time information are especially important at locations with less frequent SamTrans service.
+These stops are where riders may be waiting for a transit vehicle for a longer time. - Lighting is most important to riders firstly at stops that do not have lighting from nearby buildings or businesses, and secondarily where long wait times are expected. - Other amenities polled were considered less important to riders, including additional trash cans, places to charge devices, bike racks, and better system maps.

-sessions in English.
-Spanish.
-Chinese, and Tagalog were conducted in the spring of 2023 to hear directly from the following specific rider populations that are often missing from the conversation:
+To supplement survey results, 31 indepth, one-on-one in-language listening sessions in English, Spanish, Chinese, and Tagalog were conducted in the spring of 2023 to hear directly from the following specific rider populations that are often missing from the conversation:

-- Off-peak riders
+- · Off-peak riders

-- Limited to no-English speakers
+- · Limited to no-English speakers

-- Older adults and people with disabilities
+- · Older adults and people with disabilities

-- Parents and caretakers
+- · Parents and caretakers

-Interview process and detailed takeaways are included in Appendix C. Key themes from these listening sessions include the following:
+Interview process and detailed takeaways are included in Appendix B. Key themes from these listening sessions include the following: